mTayo/react-native-test/README.md

 ### `OUTGOING CALL SCREEN (FULL FLOW)`

-This project uses Mock data with redux.\
+All UIs have a fully functional flow, This project uses Mock data with redux.\